andrewrk/zig-general-purpose-allocator/README.md

 * Detect when client uses the wrong `old_align` or `old_mem.len`.
 * Keep track of first allocation stack trace as well as reallocation stack trace for large objects.
+* Test whether it is an improvement to try to use an mmap hint when growing a large object and it has to mmap more.